 - An employee who is in breach of this Administrative Procedure may be subject to disciplinary action.

-- Employees of the Division are deemed to be in conflict of interest if they are party to a subsisting contract with the Division other than a contract of employment under which money of the Division is payable or may become payable, unless such a contract is permitted under the School Act.
+- Employees of the Division are deemed to be in conflict of interest if they are party to a subsisting contract with the Division other than a contract of employment under which money of the Division is payable or may become payable, unless such a contract is permitted under the Education Act.

 - Where a contract of employment and a subsisting contract exist between the Division and an employee, the employee shall be given a choice to either retain their contract of employment or the subsisting contract.